cocos/cocos-docs/en/getting-started/coding-setup.md

 This operation is only required when the API source is updated, or for some reason your project does not have a `creator.d.ts` file in it.

-**Notice** Since VS Code 0.10.11, you'll also need a `jsconfig.json` for your project to work.
+**Notice**: Since VS Code 0.10.11, you'll also need a `jsconfig.json` for your project to work.
 The above command will copy over a predefined `jsconfig.json` file along with `creator.d.ts` to your project.
 You can customize `jsconfig.json` according to [VS Code JavaScript guide](http://code.visualstudio.com/docs/languages/javascript) to better suit your habit.

 ### Open Project With VS Code